Thinking of Starting Loop?

 - You need to make a commitment to coming back to the support forums on a regular basis to see if there are any important safety updates

 - You need to know how to troubleshoot and where to find the most current troubleshooting information

 - You need to know how to turn-off auto-updating on your phone iOS

 You may notice there is a lot of “You” in the above.
 That is because you should not Loop unless you commit to staying up-to-date on Loop.
 Best practice: at least once a week, you should be going to your favorite support forum and reading the posts, visiting the Loop and Learn Home Page and reading the Announcements, or signing up for the Newsletter.

 If, after reading the documentation here, you decide building Do-It-Yourself Loop is not for you, THAT’S OKAY!

 There are other options available now and coming on the market “soon.”
 With the pandemic, “soon” has been changing for some of these.
 Medtronic was first to market with a hybrid closed loop using their pumps and sensors.
 Control-IQ and Basal-IQ are available for the T-Slim pumps from Tandem Diabetes for users of the Dexcom G6 CGM.
 There is an extensive write-up by someone who moved their child from Loop to a Tandem product on their SeeMyCGM blog.
 If you are weighing the pros and cons of Loop compared to a commercial system, I recommend reading that blog post before going any further.
 For people who do not want to invest in the Apple ecosystem, there is also an Android option available that just added the OmniPod pump as a supported option.
 The Android and commercial options are outside the scope of this website.

 You are completely responsible for your own technology and settings decisions.

-- Do not pay someone to build your first version of Loop for you
+- Do not pay someone to build Loop for you

 - Do not have it installed for you at a “Build Party”